Settled Nomad

 Do US citizens need a visa to visit Mexico?

 No — US citizens can enter Mexico without a visa for up to 180 days.
 A valid passport is all that is required at the border.
-No formal digital nomad visa exists, but the 180-day FMM tourist card is issued on arrival.
-For longer stays, a Temporary Resident Visa (Residente Temporal) requires proof of income (approx. USD 2,600/month) and must be applied for at a Mexican consulate before travel.
+The 180-day FMM tourist card is issued on arrival for US citizens — no advance application needed.
+For longer stays the Temporary Resident Visa above is the standard route.
+Apply at a Mexican consulate before travel, then exchange the visa for the residency card (INM) within 30 days of arriving.

 Does Mexico have a digital nomad visa?